jimmy-zhening-luo/linted/README.md

-# jimmy-styled-eslint
+# lint

 ## What am I?

-A public npm package containing Jimmy’s highly-opinionated config plugin for eslint + typescript-eslint + eslint-stylistic
+A public npm package containing Jimmy's highly-opinionated config plugin for eslint + typescript-eslint + eslint-stylistic

 ## How am I used?